 The staff administer this in a voluntary capacity and it is the responsibility of the parents and/or children to remember to come at the appropriate time.

 If your child needs medication three times a day the LA recommends this doesn’t come to school but is taken before school, on return home from school and before bed (unless it is essential to be taken before food at lunchtime).

 Some children will have specific medical needs and will have an individual medical plan drawn up for them in liaison with the School Nurse.

-Inhalers are kept with the child in their classroom.
-It is the responsibility of the parents to inform the school if their child is asthmatic and to ensure the required inhaler are in school and up to date.
+Inhalers/ Epi-pens are kept with the child in their classroom.
+It is the responsibility of the parents to inform the school if their child is asthmatic or has an epi-pen and to ensure the required inhaler/epi-pen is in school and in date.
 We send medication home home at the end of each term and it is to come back into school on the first day via the office.
-Children who require asthma inhalers are not allowed to be in school without one.
+Children who require asthma inhalers or epi-pens are not allowed to be in school without their medication.

 We have an ‘Open Door’ policy whereby we hope that parents feel they can come and talk to staff if they have concerns; unless urgent or a quick message, it is better to catch teachers at the end rather than the beginning of the day to either talk with them or make an appointment.

 Parents have the opportunity to attend Parents’ Evenings that are arranged in the Autumn and Spring Terms.
 We run information evenings from time to time, usually on learning or curriculum issues.